Dr. Bomer’s Regimen

 Exercise is another lifestyle choice that keeps one healthy and youthful.
 Dr. Bomer attends a weekly Pilates class which strengthens the core – abdominal muscles, back muscles, paraspinal muscles and pelvic floor muscles.
 Pilates promotes good posture – this helps to prevent the hunching in the neck and shoulders that occur in some people with age.
 Dr. Bomer also enjoys resistance training with weights twice a week, varying between a full body workout and a 2 day body part split.
 She likes 2 mile walks ending with a 3/4 mile jog as well.
 Getting adequate sleep is also important for the body and mind.
 Dr. Bomer strives for 7-8 hours of sleep a night.

 Skin care is another of Dr. Bomer’s passions; for herself as well as her patients.
-She has personally tried and approved every single product she recommends to her patients.
+Dr. Bomer reviews every product and personally tried and approved every single product she recommends to her patients.
 She cleanses her face and applies skin care products twice a day every day.
 She has not missed a single day in over 10 years.
 In the morning after cleansing with a ZO cleanser she applies on her face Age Intervention Transitions, Peptide Extreme, C-ESTA serum, Bio-Clear cream, Transformation cream and SPF-33 sunscreen.
 She applies Nectifirm on her neck and décolleté.
 In the evening when home from work she cleanses her face with a benzoyl peroxide cleanser.
 She then applies C-ESTA cream, Age Intervention Transitions, Peptide Extreme and SkinMedica TNS recovery complex or Bio-Gel.
 At bedtime, she applies on her face a retinoid – if her hormonal acne is flaring, she uses Jan Marini Duality; otherwise she uses ZO Medical Retamax (more aggressive) or JM Retinol Plus MD (less aggressive) mixed with a 4% Hydroquinone (Melamix), followed by either Age Intervention Booster or Transformation cream.
 She applies Nectifirm on her neck and décolleté .
 This program changes over time based on her skin’s appearance and needs.
 Dr. Bomer also uses a Jan Marini mask weekly.
 To additionally prevent wrinkle formation, Dr. Bomer gets regular Botox/Dysport and filler injections from Dr. Bouzoukis.

 Dr. Bomer’s Skin Care Routine: